Baytowne/WebhookUtil/README.md

     "https://discord.com/api/webhooks/your-webhook-id/your-webhook-token"
 })
 ```
-> Be sure to replace discord.com with the proxy of your choice.
+> Be sure to replace discord.com with the proxy of your choice.,

 ### Sending a Simple Message